OCA/server-tools/auditlog_clickhouse_read/README.rst

 3. Review audit log records as usual from the standard Odoo interface.

-4. Use the existing search, filters, and group by options in audit log views to analyze audit data stored in ClickHouse.
+4. Use the existing search, filters, and group-by options in audit log views to analyze audit data stored in ClickHouse.

 5. Open an audited record and use the standard *View Logs* action when